yahanda/automl-image-prediction-with-onnx-on-edge/csharp/sample/Xamarin/readme.md

 >   - Get the managed and native nuget packages from the internal Zip-Nuget-Java packaging pipeline for a build of master
 >   - Put those packages in a local directory
 >   - Update the nuget.config to point to that directory
+>
+> There are some [known issues](#known-issues) that could impact aspects of the sample.

 The sample should build and run as-is, but you must include the model(s) you wish to explore in the appropraite directory for them to appear as options.

-The [VisionSample]() looks for model files in a folder in this directory called **Models**.
+The [VisionSample](VisionSample/VisionSample.sln) looks for model files in a folder in this directory called **Models**.
 You must create this folder if you have not done so already.

 From this directory:
 ```